63% of Americans participate in crafts each year. That's a huge number!

 We like our retailers to have a large amount of stock, a wide-range of crafts covered (though not every craft will be covered by every store) and reasonable pricing and reliable delivery options.

-And that’s what our 10 best online crafts stores offer.
+And that’s what our picks for the best online crafts stores offer!

 Etsy is the market leading craft brand online.
 It’s not a store per se but rather a collection of unique stores that form a thriving and interesting marketplace.